sugarlabs/sugar-docs/src/gtk3-porting-guide.md

     box.add(widget)
 ```

-In GTK+ 3, `GtkVBox` and `GtkHBox` have been deprecated, which means they might be removed later.
+In GTK 3, `GtkVBox` and `GtkHBox` have been deprecated, which means they might be removed later.
 The replacement is to use `GtkBox` directly, and you may wish to
 make this change now. e.g.:

 ```python